 | Wholesaling | Very Low ($500–$2,000) | Medium | High | Active |

 Use this table as a reference, not a verdict.
-Your personal financial situation, local market, and available time will all affect how each strategy performs in practice.
+Your financial situation, local market, and available time all affect how each strategy performs in practice.

 Beginner Property Investing — Building Your Knowledge Before You Spend a Dollar

-The biggest financial mistakes in real estate come from acting before understanding.
-Spending two to three months learning the fundamentals before your first transaction is not a delay.
-It is a return on investment.
+The costliest real estate mistakes come from acting before understanding.
+Spending two to three months learning the fundamentals before your first deal is not a delay — it is a return on investment.

-This section covers the core concepts you need to understand, and the best places to build that knowledge without spending money on overpriced courses.
+This section covers the core concepts you need and the best free or low-cost resources to learn them.

 Key Financial Terms Every New Investor Must Understand